All in the Mix

 Tristano's work is far more complex and interesting than that of the beboppers.

 After the initial blast of critical attention (he was even written up in Time), Tristano’s work became more and more sporadic.
 He quit composing those miraculous lines that dominate the early Konitz-Marsh dates and focused on pure improvisation.
 In his lifetime, there were only three LPs readily available, the two Atlantic records and one from the seventies called Descent Into the Maelstrom.
-Tristano did work some at the Half Note, first in the late 50’s and then in the mid-60’s, but even then Tristano didn’t make every gig, choosing to stay home and teach instead (that’s why Bill Evans is on piano on the Half Note record with Konitz, Marsh, Garrison and Motian).
+Tristano did work some at the Half Note, first in the late 50’s and then in the mid-60’s, but even then Tristano didn’t make every gig, choosing to stay home and teach instead.
+(This is why Bill Evans is on piano on the Half Note record with Konitz, Marsh, Garrison and Motian).

 Tristano followers have felt that his work has been unjustly neglected by both musicians and critics.
 Well, maybe if he had written a few more tunes and made a few more records his work would be better known.
 It’s hard for every jazz musician, black or white, to have a career.
 You need to get out there and play enough for the scene to react properly.